Chez Panisse: History

 Victoria Wise was the first chef.
-Due to Waters' insistence on using the highest-quality ingredients available regardless of cost, coupled with her lack of experience in the restaurant business, Chez Panisse struggled financially for many years.
-The restaurant also gained a reputation for its staff's partying and illegal drug use.
-Nonetheless, Waters and the restaurant began building up their network of local producers, which continues to provide the restaurant with the majority of its ingredients today.
-The restaurant continues to procure its ingredients from a network of local farmers, ranchers and dairies.
+Waters and the restaurant began building up their network of local producers.
+Many of these local farmers, ranchers, and dairies continue to provide the restaurant with the majority of its ingredients today.
 This approach was extremely innovative.
 Later chefs de cuisine were Jeremiah Tower and Paul Bertolli and Jean-Pierre Moulle.
 The building was remodeled twice following fires in 1982 and 2013.

 Influences

 The culinary influences for Chez Panisse were largely French, inspired by the 1920s cookbook of French cuisine bourgeoise, La bonne cuisine de Madame E. Saint-Ange.
 This book has been translated into English by Paul Aratow, who was also the first chef de cuisine at Chez Panisse.
 Waters, who had been an exchange student in France in the early 1960s, was influenced by French food-related values and customs, including buying local produce and frugality in avoiding waste.
 Other influences included vineyard owners Lulu and Lucien Peyraud and the writings of Richard Olney and Elizabeth David.